winitzki/scall/tutorial/programming_dhall.md

 - A program cannot create exceptions or other run-time errors.
 - Infinite loops are not possible; every loop must have an upper bound on the number of iterations.
 - All lists must have an upper bound on length.
+- Imports cannot be circular or provide ill-typed values.

 These features eliminate large classes of programmer errors that could create rogue expressions inadvertently.
-Nevertheless, two possibilities for creating rogue expressions still remain:
+Nevertheless, three possibilities for creating rogue expressions still remain:
-- Create such a large data structure that no realistic computer could fit it in memory.
+- Trying to create a data structure so large that no realistic computer could fit it in memory.
-- Start a computation that takes such a long time that no realistic user could wait for its completion.
+- Starting a computation that takes so long that no realistic user could wait for its completion.
+- Trying to import an extremely large external resource (e.g., from a Web server that keeps generating  space characters forever, or from the device file `/dev/zero`).

-These situations are impossible to avoid, because (even with Dhall's restrictions) it is not possible to determine in advance the maximum memory requirements and run times of an arbitrary given program.
+These situations are impossible to avoid because (even with Dhall's restrictions) it is not possible to determine in advance the maximum memory requirements and run times of an arbitrary given program.
+It is also impossible to determine the length of an external resource in advance.

-Here are examples of implementing these two possibilities in Dhall:
+Here are examples of implementing these possibilities in Dhall:
 ```dhall
 let doubleText = λ(x : Text) → x ++ x
 -- It is clear that Dhall uses lazy evaluation here.